Analytic result for the top-quark width at next-to-next-to-leading order in QCD: Analytical and Numerical Results

 In Table \ref{tab:my_label} we show their individual contributions.
 We can see that the dominant corrections come from QCD higher orders, which are $-8.58\%$ and $-2.07\%$ at NLO and NNLO, respectively.
 The NLO EW correction, calculated using the analytic expressions in \cite{Denner:1990ns,Denner:1990tx}, increases the LO result by $1.68\%$.
 The off-shell $W$ boson contributes a $-1.54\%$ correction at LO, while its effect is only $0.13\%$ at NLO, nearly amounting to $\delta_{W}^{(1)}\times \delta_{\rm QCD}^{(1)}$.
 The off-shell $W$ boson effect at NNLO is further suppressed.
 The $b$ quark mass correction at LO is $-0.27\%$, as expected at the same order of $m_b^2/m_t^2$.
 The modification at NLO is not severely suppressed compared to the LO one.
 We have checked that this is due to the large logarithms at subleading power.
 It would be interesting to investigate their structure following the method in \cite{Beneke:2022obx}.
-The above results of $\delta_b^{(0)},\delta_W^{(0)},\delta_{\rm EW}^{(1)},\delta_{\rm QCD}^{(1)}$ and $\delta_{\rm QCD}^{(2)}$ agree with the ones in \cite{Gao:2012ja} when using the same input parameters.

 Collecting all the contributions as shown in Table \ref{tab:my_label}, we obtain the top-quark width $\Gamma_t=1.331$ GeV, which is the most precise determination of this quantity to date.
 When the top-quark mass varies from 170 GeV to 175 GeV, the width changes from 1.258 GeV to 1.394 GeV, displaying an almost linear dependence within this range, as shown in Fig.~\ref{fig:GammaT}.